itinstructor/SpeedTestPython/readme.md

 This project leverages using ChatGPT 3.5 to build parts of an application.

 I started with a functional Tkinter program I created using the speed-cli Python library.
-This program was the final step in the tutorial [Python Speedtest Tutorial.pdf](./Python%20Speedtest%20Tutorial.pdf) I am adding and integrating features using ChatGPT 3.5 to build some of the code.
+This program was the final step in a tutorial I wrote for my programming classes.
+[Python Speedtest Tutorial.pdf](./Python%20Speedtest%20Tutorial.pdf)

 I am not using ChatGPT to build the entire program.
 I am using it as a coding helper.
-I could do the entire program manually.
-I am using ChatGPT speeds up the development process.
-I just install GitHub Copilot.
+I just installed GitHub Copilot in VSCode.

 ## V3 GUI